 Languages are a part of the National Curriculum in England from ages 7-14, with the requirements at Key Stage 3 specifying that a modern language is taught.
 Revised content for GCSE, AS and A level languages has been in place since September 2016.

 Most pupils will be required to take a GCSE in a modern language under Government plans for the English Baccalaureate (EBacc) to be taken by 75% of year 10 pupils by September 2022, and 90% of pupils by 2025.

 Ofsted reports have found important strengths in language teaching in English schools, alongside significant weaknesses.
 A 2015 report on Key Stage 3 identified modern languages classes as requiring significant improvement, particularly in light of the introduction of the strengthened EBacc.
 A 2016 report by Ofsted also raised concerns on language teaching in primary schools.

-The majority of schools teach one or more of French, German and Spanish, but the Government does not promote the teaching of particular languages.
+Most schools teach one or more of French, German and Spanish, but the Government does not promote the teaching of particular languages.
 In 2015, concerns were raised about the withdrawal of GCSE and A level qualifications in lesser-taught languages such as Arabic, Japanese and Polish.
 Following discussions between the Government and exam boards, qualifications in many of these languages were retained.